Idrinth/license-playground/.github/pull_request_template.md

 ## Updates

 - [ ] the changed license has been created in a new folder
-- [ ] the change intention has beed recorded in the readme
+- [ ] the change intention has been recorded in the readme

 ## New License